Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

 - Your current user's home directory is processed first
 - Your directory from which spatch is called is processed next
-- The directory provided with the ``--dir`` option is processed last, if used
+- The directory provided with the woke ``--dir`` option is processed last, if used

 ``make coccicheck`` also supports using M= targets.
-If you do not supply any M= target, it is assumed you want to target the entire kernel.
+If you do not supply any M= target, it is assumed you want to target the woke entire kernel.
 The kernel coccicheck script has::

     OPTIONS="--dir $srcroot $COCCIINCLUDE"

-Here, $srcroot refers to the source directory of the target: it points to the external module's source directory when M= used, and otherwise, to the kernel source directory.
-The third rule ensures the spatch reads the .cocciconfig from the target directory, allowing external modules to have their own .cocciconfig file.
+Here, $srcroot refers to the woke source directory of the woke target: it points to the external module's source directory when M= used, and otherwise, to the woke kernel source directory.
+The third rule ensures the woke spatch reads the woke .cocciconfig from the target directory, allowing external modules to have their own .cocciconfig file.

-If not using the kernel's coccicheck target, keep the above precedence order logic of .cocciconfig reading.
-If using the kernel's coccicheck target, override any of the kernel's .coccicheck's settings using SPFLAGS.
+If not using the woke kernel's coccicheck target, keep the woke above precedence order logic of .cocciconfig reading.
+If using the woke kernel's coccicheck target, override any of the woke kernel's .coccicheck's settings using SPFLAGS.

 We help Coccinelle when used against Linux with a set of sensible default options for Linux with our own Linux .cocciconfig.
 This hints to coccinelle